A Statement from Founder Dr. Peter C.C. Wang:

 When on September 11, 2001, the U.S suffered the worst terrorist attack in its history, Dr. Peter C. C. Wang was shocked and then motivated with a deeply felt sense of urgency that he needed to act to promote world peace.
-He and his wife, Dr. Grace C. Wang decided to make a significant financial gift to his alma mater, Pacific Lutheran University, to establish what is today the “Wang Center for Global Education”.
+He and his wife, Dr. Grace C. Wang decided to make a significant financial gift to his alma mater, Pacific Lutheran University, to establish what is today the “Wang Center for Global and Community Engaged Education”.
 Its goal—to promote educational and cultural exchange among young students from all over the world.
 The overarching philosophy of education of both the Wang Center and The Wang Foundation, founded in 2004 with a focus on service learning and poverty alleviation, has been widely recognized in the academic world and has become a successful example for American international education.

 Currently, nearly 50% of undergraduates from Pacific Lutheran University study abroad, much higher than the 3% of the U.S national average.
 The university’s educational philosophy and the importance PLU attaches to providing access to PLU students of limited means was recognized by a matching grant from the Bill and Melinda Gates Foundation, which has created a $2 million endowment in support of Global Scholar Awards.